daimoc/jitsi-meet-rest-turn-credentials/README.md

  * Enable the use of STUN/TURN [XEP-0215](https://xmpp.org/extensions/xep-0215.html) in p2p connections : set useStunTurn to true in config.p2p object in /etc/jitsi/meet/$HOSTNAME-config.js

- * (Optional) Enable the use of STUN/TURN [XEP-0215](https://xmpp.org/extensions/xep-0215.html) in jvb connections : set useStunTurn to true in config object in /etc/jitsi/meet/$HOSTNAME-config.js
+ * (Optional) Enable the use of STUN/TURN [XEP-0215](https://xmpp.org/extensions/xep-0215.html) in jvb connections : set useStunTurn to true in config object in /etc/jitsi/meet/$HOSTNAME-config.js.
+For this option only turns server can be used for JVB connections as the JVB already handle many NAT traversal scenario.

 # Installation of a running Jitsi-Meet server with TURN on Ubuntu
 Run the install.sh script with :